Nontraditional Candidate Pulls Off Major Surprise By Winning New Rochelle School Board Seat

 “We have an interim superintendent, interim business administrator, interim high school principal,” he said.

-One 25-year school board veteran said Ianuzzi’s youth may work in his favor.
+One 25-year school board veteran said Iannuzzi’s youth may work in his favor.

 “He doesn’t bring any baggage,” David Lacher said.
 “I think that’s one plus, but the main thing is his contact with students and his understanding of their concerns.”

-“Everybody who wants to step up and make a difference should be stepping up and making a difference,” Ianuzzi said.
+“Everybody who wants to step up and make a difference should be stepping up and making a difference,” Iannuzzi said.

 He formally joins the school board on July 1.

 New Rochelle voters chose two school board members on Tuesday.
 Neither winner has children.
-Joining Ianuzzi will be Valarie Williams, who works as a teacher in Greenburgh.
+Joining Iannuzzi will be Valarie Williams, who works as a teacher in Greenburgh.